Steve Finnan: Fulham

 After strong showings for Notts County in the 1997–98 season, Fulham manager Kevin Keegan paid £600,000 for his services in November 1998.
 He made his Fulham debut against Chesterfield on 21 November 1998 and scored his first goal for Fulham against Blackpool on 20 March 1999.
 While at Fulham, he also became a favourite among the fans.
 His first season with the club was a success, with Fulham winning the Second Division championship and being promoted to the First Division.

-Finnan finished ninth with Fulham the following season under new manager Paul Bracewell, despite promising early season form and an unbeaten run lasting over two months.
+Finnan and Fulham finished ninth the following season under new manager Paul Bracewell, despite promising early season form and an unbeaten run lasting over two months.
 Bracewell was replaced with Jean Tigana in May 2000, and under him in the 2000–01 season, Fulham won the First Division championship, winning promotion to the Premier League, with Finnan appearing in all but one of the league matches.

-In his debut season in the Premier League, he helped Fulham qualify for the UEFA Intertoto Cup, was voted into the 2001–02 Professional Footballers' Association team of the year and was also voted as the Fulham player of the year.
-Fulham then went on to win the Intertoto Cup, giving Finnan his first taste of European football.
+In the 2001–02 season his debut season in the Premier League, he helped Fulham qualify for the UEFA Intertoto Cup, and was voted into the Professional Footballers Association Team of the Year and was also voted as Fulham's Player of the Year.
+Fulham then went on to win the UEFA Intertoto Cup, giving Finnan his first taste of European football.
 Next season saw Jean Tigana replaced by Chris Coleman, Finnan's fourth manager in five seasons.
-By April 2003 with few games to go, Fulham were close to the relegation zone but picked up 10 points out of a possible 15 to stay in the top-flight, finishing in 14th position.
+By April 2003 with a few matches to go, Fulham were close to the relegation zone but picked up 10 points out of a possible 15 to stay in the top-flight, finishing in 14th place.

 In the summer of 2003 Finnan found himself courted by many of England's top clubs, and eventually Fulham agreed to sell Finnan to Liverpool for a fee of £3.5m.